chloea31/variant_calling/README.md

 <a name="authors"></a>

 ## Author
-This project is developed by...
+This project is developed by Chloé Aujoulat.

 <a name="references"></a>